 This week I thought I would do something different.
-I would take a game I’ve never played before and do a first play through.
+I would take a game I’ve never played before and do a first play-through.
 This is going to be an ongoing series going forward.
-Rules are that I can’t remember ever playing the game before.
+The rules are that I can’t remember ever playing the game before.
 The videos will end when a few different things occur, 30 minutes have passed while playing, I have hit a Game Over Screen, or I beat the game (which will likely be very few).
 With a few of the games I’ve played in the past – expect some very short videos.
-I’ll be doing some mainstream games, and like this weeks, some esoteric ones.
+I’ll be doing some mainstream games, and like this week’s, some esoteric ones.

 MTV had a trivia show unapologetically catering to the couch potato generation called Remote Control.
 The trivia was almost always about TV, and it was hosted by Colin Quinn and Adam Sandler.
 Funny enough I didn’t watch this show when it actually was on the air.
 I was pretty big in Jeopardy, but this was just lighter content that didn’t grab me.

 There are a few things that annoyed me about the game.
 The first is that you can’t change your name.
-Personally I was annoyed that I was called Freddy during the whole game.
+Personally, I was annoyed that I was called Freddy during the whole game.
 Since there isn’t a choice, what can you do?
 I seem to remember in Jeopardy being able to change your name and choose different avatars.
-So at the very least this is a step backwards from that.
-Maybe they though thought the slackers weren’t going to bother to change it anyways.
+So at the very least, this is a step backward from that.
+Maybe they thought that the slackers weren’t going to bother to change it anyways.

-Finally the game is too easy.
+Finally, the game is too easy.
 I say that because I’m from the generation these questions were meant to target.
-I will bet millennials would struggle since most the shows referenced in the question aren’t in their syndication or binge watching queue.
+I will bet millennials would struggle since most of the shows referenced in the question aren’t in their syndication or binge-watching queue.
 For someone who grew up back then though – almost all would have been simplistic.
-I did do horrible at the MASH category, but then again I wasn’t big into that show.
+I did do horribly in the MASH category, but then again I wasn’t big into that show.
 I have a little brother (who is a millennial) that would have rocked at least those three questions.